nicb/csoundAPI-ruby/README.md

 ## Usage

-Just started, so don't expect anything wonderful any time soon.

-However, we already got the basic command line working.
+We already got the basic command line working.
 You can write something like:

 ```ruby